ines/course-starter-python/docs/index.md

 brew install node@10
 ```

-If it's a version greater than 10, you will **need** to downgrade or Gatsby will not be able to start a development server or build a page.
+If it's a version other than 10, you will **need** to downgrade/upgrade to version 1- or Gatsby will not be able to start a development server or build a page.

 To change to version 10 follow the following commands: